 What You Can Expect: Discover Azerbaijan’s countryside on a 3-day 2-night tour to remotes villages meanwhile trekking through changing landscape, nature and wildlife above the sea level up to 2360m altitude.
 You experience the coexistence of communities, though in separate settlements, Shiites, Sunnis and Jews in Guba, and ancient peoples of Khinaligis, Grizis in remote villages.
 You also do home-stay with host families in the villages we travel to.
 Meanwhile, you will taste the local cuisine of people.

-OVERVIEW In this day trip to Khinalug, Guba, one of the Azerbaijan’s highest mountain villages, you will explore life style of remote villagers in country side in 2350m altitude.
-Khinalug is also considered one of most ancient and continuously inhabited places in Azerbaijan.
-You will have a chance visit Red Town (Qırmızı Qəsəbə or Krasnaya Sloboda) in Guba city which is one of the last strongholds of Mountain Jews in Caucasus as well as visit mosques of Shiite and Sunni communities of Guba.
+In this day trip to Khinalug, Guba, one of Azerbaijan’s highest mountain villages, you will explore the lifestyle of remote villagers in the countryside in 2350m altitude.
+Khinalug is also considered one of the most ancient and continuously inhabited places in Azerbaijan.
+You will have a chance to visit Red Town (Qırmızı Qəsəbə or Krasnaya Sloboda) in Guba city which is one of the last strongholds of Mountain Jews in the Caucasus as well as visit mosques of Shiite and Sunni communities of Guba.

 Explore one of endangered people’s life style

 Enjoy mountain scenery on drive (several stops are expected)

 Soak up atmosphere in a remote desolate village

 Tour includes lunch with local family in Khinalug